datacarpentry/r-raster-vector-geospatial/_episodes/12-time-series-raster.md

 ---
 title: "Raster Time Series Data in R"
+teaching: 10
+exercises: 0
+questions:
+- ""
+objectives:
+- "Understand the format of a time series raster dataset."
+- "Know how to work with time series rasters."
+- "Be able to efficiently import a set of rasters stored in a single directory."
+- "Be able to plot and explore time series raster data using the `plot()` function in `R`."
+keypoints:
+- ""
-authors: [Leah A. Wasser, Megan A. Jones, Zack Brym, Kristina Riemer, Jason Williams, Jeff Hollister,  Mike Smorul]
+authors: [Leah A. Wasser, Megan A. Jones, Zack Brym, Kristina Riemer, Jason Williams, Jeff Hollister,  Mike Smorul, Joseph Stachelek]
 contributors: [ ]
 packagesLibraries: [raster, rgdal]
 dateCreated:  2014-11-26
-lastModified: 2017-09-07
+lastModified: 2017-09-08
 categories:  [self-paced-tutorial]
 tags: [R, raster, spatial-data-gis]
 tutorialSeries: [raster-data-series, raster-time-series]